Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 console.log(`LinkedList has cycle: ${hasCycle(head)}`)
 ````

 - Once the slow pointer enters the cycle, the fast pointer will meet the slow pointer in the same loop.
-Therefore, the time complexity of our algorithm will be `O(N)` where `‘N’` is the total number of nodes in the LinkedList.
+Therefore, the time complexity of our algorithm will be `O(N)` where `‘N’` is the total number of nodes in the <b>LinkedList</b>.
 - The algorithm runs in constant space `O(1)`.

 > Given the head of a LinkedList with a cycle, find the length of the cycle.